SelfAI: A self-directed framework for long-horizon scientific discovery: Materials and Methods

-\subsection{Experiment Manager}
+\subsubsection{Experiment manager}

-The Experiment Manager is responsible for experiment orchestration and recovery, including resource management, task allocation, and progress tracking.
-These capabilities enable efficient coordination of multi-instance parallel optimization, maximize resource utilization, and enhance training robustness:
+Experiment Manager is responsible for experiment orchestration and recovery, including resource management, task allocation, and progress tracking (Fig.~\ref{fig:flowchart}b).
+These capabilities enable efficient coordination of multi-instance parallel optimization, maximize resource utilization, and enhance training robustness.